The Safest and Most Dangerous Places in Riverside, WI: Crime Maps and Statistics

 Is Riverside, WI Safe?

-The C+ grade indicates that the rate of crime is about the same as that of the average US city.
-Riverside ranks in the 54th percentile for safety, meaning it is safer than 54% of cities but less safe than 46%.
-This analysis applies only to Riverside's official city boundaries.
+The C+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Riverside's combined rate is about the same as the norm.
+Riverside sits in the 54th percentile, ahead of 54% of cities and behind 46%.
+The grade covers only Riverside's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Riverside is 22.82 per 1,000 residents in the typical year.
-Riverside Residents generally consider the north part of the city to be the safest.
-Your chance of being a victim of crime in Riverside varies by neighborhood - ranging from 1 in 39 in the southeast neighborhoods to 1 in 49 in the north.
+The overall crime rate in Riverside is 22.82 per 1,000 residents in a typical year.
+Residents generally consider the north part of the city the safest.
+Your chance of being a victim ranges from 1 in 39 in the southeast neighborhoods to 1 in 49 in the north.

 The Cost of Crime™ in Riverside, WI

-The total projected cost of crime in Riverside for 2025 is $36,628.
-This translates to approximately $339 per resident and $797 per household.
-On average, crime-related costs account for 0.8% of the median household income in Riverside.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Riverside for 2025 is $36,628, about $339 per resident and $797 per household.
+That equals 0.8% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 58.3%